 Home Group teachers also meet with students each semester to set study goals and to review academic progress.

 Year Welfare Coordinators have responsibility for the welfare and overall academic progress of the students in their year group.
 In particular, the Year Coordinator has responsibility for the pastoral care and management of students in his/her year group outside class time (i.e. before and after school, recess, lunchtime) and also for students who misbehave or have difficulties across a number of subject areas.

 Year Coordinators liaise with classroom teachers, learning support teacher, Leader of Curriculum, parents and other services to provide group and individualised support for students in their care.

 Student Support Person (SSP) – Student Well-being

-The school is interested in students’ health and well-being and employs a registered psychologist in the role of student support.
+The College is interested in students’ health and well-being and employs a registered psychologist in the role of student support.
 These confidential student support responsibilities are distinct from the disciplinary processes in the school.
 The Student Support Person works with students one-to-one in the support role, and in small group format with the Year 7 students throughout their transition year at Woodlawn.